Tips for Shopping Smart in the Sales

 “You'll want to shop around for a couple of reasons,” says Julie Ramhold, consumer analyst at DealNews.
 “First, to make sure you're getting the best price, obviously, but also to see if other retailers are offering extra perks with their deals.
 For instance, many may be offering a product at the same price, but you may be able to save more with coupons, rebates, or store credit, which would push one retailer out in front of the others and ensure you'll save even more.”

 Smart Shoppers Have a Backup Plan

-While overstocks have been an issue for retailers this year, out-of-stocks could still be an issue for shoppers, especially on popular items (gaming devices on Cyber Monday, for example).
+While overstock has been an issue for retailers this year, out-of-stocks could still be an issue for shoppers, especially on popular items (gaming devices on Cyber Monday, for example).
 Warnings in 2021 of mass shortages due to supply chain disruptions (remember those?) didn’t quite pan out, but it’s still a good idea to carry with you a backup plan for your holiday shopping.